YihaoTancn/pvEBayes/README.md

 ## License

-'pvEBayes' is released under the GPL-3 license.
+`pvEBayes` is released under the GPL-3 license.
 See 'LICENSE.md' for details.

 ## References